kpmadhan/nd131-openvino-hardwarebenchmark/README.md

 # nd131-openvino-smartqueuingsystem

-This project covers the following tasjk
+This project covers the following task

-*Propose a possible hardware solution
+* Propose a possible hardware solution

-*Build out your application and test its performance on the DevCloud using multiple hardware types
+* Build out your application and test its performance on the DevCloud using multiple hardware types

-*Compare the performance to see which hardware performed best
+* Compare the performance to see which hardware performed best

-*Revise your proposal based on the test results
+* Revise your proposal based on the test results